xoeye/typecats/README.md

    Rationale:

-   Make your code easier to read, create a common pattern for structuring and unstructuring pure data objects, and require fewer imports - just import your defined type and go!
+   Make your code easier to read, create a common pattern for defining, structuring, and unstructuring pure data objects, and require fewer imports - just import your defined type and go!
+   Abbreviated forms of the verbs `structure` and `unstructure` were chosen to underscore the difference between the built-in `cattrs` verbs and to reduce code clutter slightly for what is intended to be a common and idiomatic operation.

    Note that a `mypy` plugin is provided to inform the type checker that these dynamically-added methods are real and provide the